SkymouseStudios/skymse-jekyll/_services/marketing-launchpad.md

 ---

-title: Get the knowledge, tools, and help you need to start growing your revenue in 30 days.
+title: Start growing your revenue in 30 days.
+subtitle: Start growing your revenue in 30 days.
 layout: landing-page
-description: You didn’t go into business to be a marketing expert.
+description: You didn’t go into business to waste time trying to market your product.
 You did it because you’re passionate about helping your customers solve a unique problem.
 price: Priced at a simple $950
-call-to-action: Take back control
+call-to-action: Take back control.
+cta-link: /services/marketing-launchpad.html
 img: /library/images/icons/icon-plan.svg
 item-1: Full access to the Skymouse Team
 item-2: 10 Hours of work